-The average time from initial matriculation to program completion for part-time study is three-and-a-half years.
+The average time from initial matriculation to program completion for part-time study is four and three-quarter years.
 You are encouraged to matriculate in the College to receive the necessary academic advisement necessary for degree completion.

 Learning Resources and Assistance for AS and AAS Nursing Students